A Rose by Any Other Name

 This continues through the Small Catechism and is expanded in the Large Catechism.
 To contend that Luther did not employ the Third Use is patently absurd.

 Now, for those more subtle sophists, we must first highlight a truth before we extend our conclusion from the last section to those who claim that Luther never employed the Third Use as concept.
 A singular concept may be addressed by multiple terms.
-This is apparent not least of all in the fat that there are multiple languages — 'Katze' and 'cat' are not the same word, but they reference the same thing, the same concept.
+This is apparent not least of all in the fact that there are multiple languages — 'Katze' and 'cat' are not the same word, but they reference the same thing, the same concept.
 In the German of the Confessions, original sin is called 'hereditary' or 'ancestral sin', but such terms very clearly reference the same concept in German as "original sin" does in English.

 It would be ridiculous to contend that the German versions of the Confessions deny the concept of original sin because they employ different terms.
 Similarly, it is ridiculous — at best — to assert that the Third Use is not found in Luther.
 No, he does not[1] employ the term "Third Use", but, as has already been shown, supra, he most certainly does employ the concept.
 Thus, those who would deny that Luther held to and taught the Third Use are engaged in mere word games, in sophistry.